 Accelerate slowly and steadily, stop as gradually as possible, and turn your motorcycle with extra care at a slower speed than usual.
 Doing all of this will help you keep your tires in contact with the road surface.

 Remember, the key to motorcycle riding in the rain is maintaining traction to avoid hydroplaning.

-The good news is that today’s motorcycle tires are modern marvels when it comes to traction.
-They’re much better at maintaining a good grip with the road than their older counterparts were.
+The good news is that today’s motorcycle tires are modern marvels regarding traction.
+They’re much better at maintaining a good grip on the road than their older counterparts were.
 With a few common-sense precautions, they’ll keep you upright in the rain.

 Keep in mind that it’s the rubber, not the tread, that provides the grip.
 The tread’s job is to channel water away from the rubber, giving it a better opportunity to stick to the road.

 When you skid on a wet surface, it’s because a thin layer of water has come between your tire and the road.

 One way this can happen is through hydroplaning.
 When you ride through standing water and puddles, your tire can ride up on the water’s surface like a water ski, losing contact with the pavement.
 This is much more likely to happen with worn tires.